Sunstar16/HUHU.TO/README.md

-# HUHU.TO-
+# HUHU.TO
-Live TV section of HUHU.TO offers diverse array of international television channels, providing users with access to live broadcasts from various countries and genres.
+The live TV section of HUHU.TO offers a diverse array of international television channels, providing users with access to live broadcasts from various countries and genres.
+The platform organizes its content by country, featuring channels from regions such as Albania, Germany, and the Balkans.
+Examples include "TOP CHANNEL FHD" from Albania, "BLUETV MARVEL HD" from Germany, and "FOOT+ 24/24," which likely focuses on continuous sports.